Today's Thursday • 13 mins read

 - They were more extroverted, more agreeable, and less neurotic, and had lower psychopathology scores.

 - Positive attitudes have a long-standing impact on prognosis in old age.
 Of the participants, 102 had a positive life orientation.
-After 10 years, 54.5% of them were alive, whereas, in the rest of the sample, 39.5% survived.
-At 5 years, only 2.9% of those having a positive life orientation but 17.5% of the rest of the sample were in permanent institutional care, with a positive life orientation remaining a significant protector against institutional care (Pitkala, Laakkonen, Strandberg, 2003).
+After 10 years, 54.5% of them were alive, whereas in the rest of the sample, 39.5% survived.
+At 5 years, only 2.9% of those had a positive life orientation, but 17.5% of the rest of the sample were in permanent institutional care, with a positive life orientation remaining a significant protector against institutional care (Pitkala, Laakkonen, & Strandberg, 2003).

 - Life satisfaction was positively associated with not smoking, physical exercise, using sun protection, eating fruit, and limiting fat intake (Grant, Wardle, Steptoe, 2009).